kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/consuming-existing-aws-infrastructure.md

 If you want to use existing security groups, these can be specified and new ones will not be created.

+If you want to use an existing control load load balancer, specify its name.

 ## Tagging AWS Resources

 Cluster API itself does tag AWS resources it creates.
 The `sigs.k8s.io/cluster-api-provider-aws/cluster/<cluster-name>` (where `<cluster-name>` matches the `metadata.name` field of the Cluster object) tag, with a value of `owned`, tells Cluster API that it has ownership of the resource.
 In this case, Cluster API will modify and manage the lifecycle of the resource.